 Intermountain Railway Company is a small manufacturer located in Colorado, USA.
-They predominantly make locomotives and freight cars in HO, N and Z scale.
+They predominantly make locomotives and freight cars in HO scale, N scale, and Z scale.

 All of their prices are incredibly reasonable, so they’re a great beginner brand!

 They were one of the biggest manufacturers in the world for model trains throughout the 50’s and 60’s although these days they’re “technically” out of business.

 Why technically?
 Well, they went into liquidation in 1995, and have shut down all their stores, however, they restructured as Lionel LLC, and continue to make new models and railroad kits.
 In 2007, it was announced they made 60% of all O scale trains on the market.

 They’re a bit of a legacy brand and make locomotives so they can be a bit pricey, however, you definitely get what you pay for.
 So if you want an attention-grabbing showstopper, look into Lionel Trains.

 Menards might seem like an odd choice considering they’re a hardware store, but Menards Trains make a variety of rolling stock that is incredibly affordable and can also be a one stop shop for buildings, landscaping and tools needed to build your model train layout.